craftingcity/The-Known-World/Game Notes/NPCs/The Grand Archmage Alergra Barrowinch.md

 ## Statistics
 Their game statistics, including any items that may change them or any items of interest to the players, a ring of keys for example.

+Alergra created powerful magical items she uses to defend herself and the city of [[Magius]];

+Alergra's Staff of Power
+Alergra's Cloak of Diversion
+The Quick Time